MuxammilSidd/FAST-KHI-Semester-2/README.md

 Welcome FASTians!
 Here you can find relevant material for your second semester (BSCS) at FAST NUCES Karachi.
 A little effort by my side to boost your academic journey. ✨
 Don't forget to star this repo if you find it useful! ⭐

-For any queries/improvement feel free to contact me on k232001@nu.edu.pk For contributions kindly look [here]()
+For any queries/improvement feel free to contact me on k232001@nu.edu.pk<br>For contributions kindly look [here](https://github.com/MuxammilSidd/FAST-KHI-Semester-1/blob/main/CONTRIBUTING.md).

 ### 🔗 Links to other semester repositories
 - [1st Semester KHI](https://github.com/MuxammilSidd/FAST-KHI-Semester-1)